libprima/prima/README_py_unix.txt

 0. Prerequisites

-To use the Python version of PDFO on Linux or Mac, you need Python (including the headers), NumPy, F2PY, and gfortran, which can be installed in the following way.
+To use the Python version of PDFO on Linux or Mac, you need Python (headers included), NumPy, F2PY, and gfortran, which can be installed in the following way.

 0.1.
 Install Python (version 2.7 or above) according to https://www.python.org .
 To include the headers on Linux, python3-dev or python-dev should be installed